 Pricing: Enterprise only with custom contracts.
 Average annual costs are reported around $220,000, with large deployments running significantly higher.

 The caveat: Powerful for enterprise talent teams focused on long-term pipeline health and employer branding.
-But the learning curve is steep, the platform is complex, and it's not designed for teams that need to fill roles quickly.
-You won't source a candidate and schedule an interview by the end of the day.
+The learning curve is steep, the platform is complex, and it’s not designed for teams that need to fill roles quickly.
+You won’t source a candidate and schedule an interview by the end of the day.

 8. Paradox (Olivia) - Good for High-Volume Conversational Screening